ppy/osu-wiki/news/2022-02-25-skinning-contest-tides-of-winter-results.md

 date: 2022-02-25 12:00:00 +0000
 ---

-As the Winter season gradually wraps up, the results of the chilliest skinning contest to date arrive at your doorstep warmer than ever!
+As the winter season gradually wraps up, the results of the chilliest skinning contest to date arrive at your doorstep warmer than ever!

 ![](/wiki/shared/news/2022-02-25-skinning-contest-tides-of-winter-results/banner.jpg)